kennycason/kennycason/posts/2011-01-14-brainfuck-programming-language-minor-varient.markdown

 ---
-title: Brain Fu (Programming Language) – minor varient
+title: Brain Fuck (Programming Language) – minor variant
 author: Kenny Cason
 tags: c, programming
 ---

-Earlier this year I was playing around with making simple programming languages and came across <a href="http://en.wikipedia.org/wiki/Brainfuck" target="_blank">"BrainFuck"</a>.
+Earlier this year I was playing around with making simple programming languages and came across <a href="http://en.wikipedia.org/wiki/Brainfuck" target="blank">"BrainFuck"</a>.
 I, being bored decided to write my own BrainFuck Interpreter and of course made a few changes along the way (only in I/O functions, added integer support since BrainFuck only deals with characters).
 If interested, I recommend reading more information about BrainFuck on Wikipedia.

-The Full download including Source and examples can be found <a href="https://github.com/kennycason/brainfuck/" target="_blank">HERE</a>.
+The Full download including Source and examples can be found on <a href="https://github.com/kennycason/brainfuck/" target="blank">GitHub</a>.

 Here are the basic rules of BrainFuck with some added I/O Functions.<br/>
 <table class="table" border="1">